IanDab47/Global-Keebs/README.md

 - Create Listing model to store listing data extracted from /r/mechmarket
 - Display all listings by flair type
 - Search for listings that include search query in title or post text
-- Display Timestamp (or default images) on homepage
 - Login to site using created account credentials
-- Save, comment, and make posts
+- Save and comment on posts
-- Make mobile Friendly

 ### Stretch Goals
 - Implement Reddit API to login with reddit account and post comments/messages/listings to Reddit